felipesergios/prayer_app_frat/README.md

-# test_drive
+# Prayer Mobile Application

-A new Flutter project.
+From Fraternity Disciples of mother of god new brazilian catholic community

 ## Getting Started